 How does Echo work?

 Download the app, register your details and make a repeat prescription request.
 Echo’s pharmacy team will then confirm your details and forward your request to your NHS England GP.
+Please note that this request will include your electronic signature and personal details.
 Your GP may want to speak to you before prescribing so your request may not be processed immediately.
 If you consult with your GP, you should tell them that you would like your prescription to be sent electronically to your ‘nominated’ pharmacy (Echo’s Partner Pharmacy).
 Your GP may be delayed in issuing a repeat prescription.
 Echo has no control over these delays and we will direct you to contact your GP directly if there are any notable issues when obtaining your prescription.
 Echo is not to be used for emergency supplies (i.e. medication than you have not already been prescribed), schedule 2 controlled drugs (e.g. certain strong painkillers), schedule 4 controlled drugs 4 (e.g. Temazepam) or schedule 7 controlled drugs (e.g. Buprenorphine).

 Once approved, your prescription will be sent electronically to Echo’s Partner Pharmacy who will dispense the medication.
 We will then pack the medication and dispatch it via Royal Mail.
 This is carried out under the strict rules and guidance covering community pharmacy in England.